-To outline the AIIU's record keeping arrangements for exchange students to comply with all relevant legislation, including the VRQA Guidelines for Student Exchange Programs.
+To outline the AIIU's record keeping arrangements for exchange students to comply with all relevant legislation.

 Roles and responsibilities

 AllU, Third-Party Organisations and/or school staff

 - Responsible for collecting, holding, managing, using, disclosing and transferring personal and health information in accordance with relevant information and privacy policies and legislation. - Responsible for creating and managing records of all decisions, actions, outcomes and business activities in accordance with relevant record keeping policies.